boppetson/personal-website/content/pages/about.md

 socialImage: /media/img_20191127_143835.jpg
 draft: false
 ---
-## *The tiny*

-I love helping people by finding creative solutions to tough problems.

 ## *The short*

 I’m a senior studying sociology at Colorado College and a self-taught designer.
-I went into design because I want to make other people's lives better and design lets me do that on a bigger scale.
+I went into design because I want to make other people's lives better at scale.
 Previously, I built an [ecommerce site](https://phxfood.coop/) to sell fresh produce from local farms to my neighbors.
 I also helped a [startup](https://contenda.co/) grow from 4 friends to a $10 million evaluation.
 When I’m not working, I cook, play Overwatch, and read.

 ## *The long*